mid2SUPAERO/ecoHALE/openaerostruct/doc/tutorials/problem_setup.rst

 ------------------------------
 With your OASProblem instance created, you can now define surfaces and add them to the problem.
 In the simplest case, you can add a single lifting surface that represents the wing of an aircraft.
-Please see :func:`OASProblem.get_default_surf_dict` within the :doc:`../source/run_classes` to see the defaults for the surface options dictionary.
+Please see :func:`OASProblem.get_default_surf_dict` to see the defaults for the surface options dictionary.

 There are many options for each surface, and they are loosely organized into the following categories: